peakchen90/decimal-eval/README.md

 ```

 #### `new Parser(expression: string).compile(): (scope) => number`
-To compile and cache the arithmetic expression.
+Compile and cache the arithmetic expression.

 ```js
 import {Parser} from 'decimal-eval';